amwalding/ipv6-ref/README.md

 * My IPv6 Extension Header PCAPs can be found here: https://github.com/amwalding/IPv6_Extension_Header_PCAPs

 ## :page_with_curl:IPv6 Standards and RFCs
+Referencing **Standards** is extremely important in both defining, understanding, and designing - well - anything.
+When it comes to the Internet Protocols, the standards body is the Internet Engineering Task Force (the IETF).
+The standards are called RFC's (Request for Comments) and these were preceded by IEN's (Internet Engineering Notes).
+All development of ideas and later standards can be found within these documents/specifications.

+In fact, the development of IPv6 was a **bakeoff** that occured in 1995 but works began before that.
+The results of this bakeoff for the next generation of the IP protocol were several proposals:
+* PIP (The `P' Internet Protocol by Paul Tsuchiya: https://www.ietf.org/archive/id/draft-tsuchiya-pip-00.txt
+* CATNIP (Common Address Technology for Next-Generation IP) by Robert Ullman: https://www.ietf.org/archive/id/draft-ietf-catnip-base-03.txt
+* TUBA (TCP and UDP with Bigger Addresses) by Peter Ford & Mark Knopper: https://www.ietf.org/archive/id/draft-ford-ipng-tuba-whitepaper-00.txt
+* SIP (Simple IP) by Steve Deering: https://www.ietf.org/archive/id/draft-deering-sip-00.txt

+Steve Deering's Simple IP was selected and eventually became what we now call IPv6 - the next generation of IP.
+Dr. Deering did attempt some compatibility with IPv4 in his original specification, however that is not the case today.  **IPv6 is not backwards compatible with IPv4.** While IPv4 to IPv6 translation can be done (see below), they essentially work today as "ships in the night" at Layer 3 meaning most systems run as "dual stack" supporting IPv4 and IPv6 simultaneously.
+You can read more in RFC9318 where Vint Cerf points out the backwards compatibility issue in his keynote.

 I have a ZIP file in the repo called IPv6 RFCs.zip that contains all the RFC's.
 I update it from time to time.
 Essentially it is a complete library of the IPv6 related RFC's in TXT format in one place to save time.

 To see all the IPv6 Related RFC's click here: https://www.rfc-editor.org/search/rfc_search_detail.php?page=25&title=ipv6